-OSHA's annual National Fall Prevention Safety Stand-Down is May 2–6, 2022.
-This event is hosted to promote awareness of one of the construction industry's leading hazards—falls from height.
-Falls are consistently the leading cause of construction industry fatalities, accounting for over 351 of the 1,008 construction fatalities recorded in 2020 (most recent data from the Bureau of Labor Statistics).
+OSHA's tenth annual National Fall Prevention Safety Stand-Down is May 1–5, 2023, a week dedicated to awareness of falls from height.
+Falls are consistently the leading cause of construction industry fatalities, accounting for over 378 of the 986 construction fatalities recorded in 2021 (most recent data from the Bureau of Labor Statistics).
 Performing work from height as well as slip, trip, and fall hazards are two of the most frequently encountered serious hazard exposures and, as such, we encourage everyone to dedicate time during the upcoming week to fall hazard awareness.

 WJE urges all of our clients and fellow AEC professionals to participate in this event.
 You can conduct a Safety Stand-Down by providing training, taking training yourself, or by performing any other fall protection safety activity such as conducting safety equipment inspections, developing rescue plans, and discussing job-specific hazards.